 Manman Dlo is a monumental concrete sculpture weighing over 20 tons.
 It depicts Manman Dlo, a Creole version of a mermaid, a legendary creature which is said to capsize the ships passing overhead.

 The sculpture is immersed about 6m deep, and is surrounded by seagrass beds.
 It is made up of a head and a caudal fin placed a few meters apart, giving the impression that the creature is partly silted up.
-Immersed since 2004, the sculpture begins to be covered with small sponges, corals and Sabella.
+Immersed since 2004, the sculpture has begun to be covered with small sponges, corals and Sabella.
 As an artificial reef, the sculpture attracts many fish, such as sergeant majors, dusky squirrelfish and French grunts.
 On the surrounding seagrass beds, sea turtle or stingrays are occasionally spotted.

 Even if you don’t skindive, the sculpture is worth a look from the surface.